- What We Do

 You will receive written notification from USAID’s Office of Acquisition and Assistance (OAA) informing you that your application will not be funded.

 Yes.
 We recommend that you ensure any resubmissions reflect the latest guidance and requirements of the most current version of the DIV Annual Program Statement.
-We also encourage all applicants to request and consider the feedback provided by the DIV technical team in any potential resubmission before making the decision to invest your team’s valuable time in drafting a proposal.

 Applicants may only submit new applications for consideration under the next round of review.